matt1/byexample.xyz/_examples/javascript/ECMAScript2021/logicalAssignment.md

 # Logical AND Assignment - `&&=`

-The logical AND assignment operator will only assign if the left operand is **truthy**.
+The logical AND assignment operator (also known as "and and equals operator") will only assign if the left operand is **truthy**.

 ```javascript